bestia-dev/new_date_time_units_and_formats/README.md

 - every number must end with a unit (c, v, d)
 - after the unit there is a space
-- veeks are always written with 2 digits example: 01, 02,... because it make it easier to alphabetically sort dates
+- veeks are always written with 2 digits example: 01, 02,... because it makes it easier to alphabetically sort dates
+- years are always in 4 digits.
+The new date format is not suitable for ancient dates before 1000c , but neither is the current calendar.
+Historians use other types of calendars for the far past.

 ## calendar forever